MartinH0/webp/README.md

 | ------------- |-------------
 | 1.1.0         | Convert all images in every local and writable storage<br>Fix fallback options for conversion<br>Update README
 | 1.2.0         | Add options for different conversion parameters per image mimetype
+| 2.0.0         | Drop support for TYPO3 8 and PHP < 7.2

+# Spread some love

+Send us a postcard from your favourite place and tell us how much you love TYPO3 and OpenSource:
+> plan2net GmbH, Sieveringerstraße 37, 1190 Vienna, Austria